EPA WaterSense: Partnerships

 WaterSense also utilizes promotional partners who endorse and publicize the program among their constituents.
 Promotional partners include utilities, state and local governments, trade associations, and other non-governmental organizations.

-Quantifying the Impact
+Quantifying the impact

 The EPA requires that all manufacturer and retailer/distributor partners provide data on their distribution and activities regarding WaterSense product shipment, sales and outreach.
-Lawrence Berkeley National Library (LBNL) uses this data to create a National Water Savings (NWS) model to track water and energy savings.
+Lawrence Berkeley National Laboratory (LBNL) uses these data to create a National Water Savings (NWS) model to track water and energy savings.
 According to this model, consumers have saved 1.5 trillion gallons of water and $32.6 billion on utility bills.
-LBNL used this data to create an arithmetic model to estimate the impacts that WaterSense has had on water conservation in the United States.
+LBNL used these data to create an arithmetic model to estimate the impacts that WaterSense has had on water conservation in the United States.
 The model is the difference between the federally-mandated efficiency baseline for water fixtures and the efficiency of WaterSense labeled products that have been sold annually.
 This model is also responsible for determining the financial impacts of water savings for U.S. consumers.